 Rooms 97 (10 suites, 36 grand deluxe, 8 junior suites, 3 shower only, all no smoking, 3 family, 4 for disabled.)
 Lift.
 24 hr room service.
 B&B from about €65 pps, ss applies.
 Closed 22-27 Dec.

-The traditional décor of the hotel dining room, La Fougère (“the fern”), provides a suitably neutral backdrop to the views across the handsome town of Westport out to Clew Bay and Croagh Patrick, and the impressive cooking of the talented and critically acclaimed Euro-Toques chef, Seamus Commons, and a team that includes Mary Ryan, the 2011 winner of the prestigious Euro-Toques Young Chef of the Year award.
+The traditional décor of the hotel dining room, La Fougère (“the fern”), provides a suitably neutral backdrop to the views across the handsome town of Westport out to Clew Bay and Croagh Patrick, and the impressive cooking of the talented and critically acclaimed Euro-Toques chef, Seamus Commons, and a strong kitchen team.

 Seamus Commons is known for taking particular delight in contrasts of flavour, texture and colour; his cooking takes local ingredients and classic French technique as its starting point but has been allowed to develop its own individualism.

-The extensive and informative La Fougère wine list is a special point of pride.
+Local produce - some of it grown in the hotel's kitchen garden - has always been a point of pride, and so has the extensive and informative La Fougère wine list.
 The collection of over 270 wines is categorised by country of origin and by region, with tasting notes on each one.
-Guests are welcome to tour the large glass-fronted walk-through wine cellar, and sommelier Nick Faujour is always happy to help.
+Guests are welcome to tour the large glass-fronted walk-through wine cellar, and sommelier Nick Faujours is always happy to help.